 This car with this engine is known for oil leaks from the oil pressure switch pictured on the left.
 In addition, leakage around the cam sensor (below) is also common.
 Both of these are really considered minor problems.

-Upon further inspection the engine was completely soaked with oil so we had to steam clean it before we could actually diagnose it.
-This car would need so much work we didn't want to buy parts it didn't need.
+Upon further inspection, we found the engine completely soaked with oil.
+Therefore, we had to steam clean it before we could actually diagnose it properly.

 If you look at the original picture at the top of this article you'll see that the front wheels are completely caked with brake dust.